MarketSquare/robotframework-browser/CONTRIBUTING.md

 git commit -m "Release notes for $VERSION" docs/releasenotes/Browser-$VERSION.rst git push
 ```
 Update later if necessary.

-Writing release notes is typically the biggest task when generating releases, and getting
-everything done in one go is often impossible.
+Also update Browser libdoc.

 ### Create release
 1. Use `inv release` to create and release artifacts and upload to PyPi